Scrif/smartring_rust/README.md

 The only other mature client for these rings is [colmi_r02_client](https://github.com/tahnok/colmi_r02_client) — a Python library that requires a runtime and isn't easily redistributable.

-This project leans heavily on the work done in comli_r02_client, but is built entirely in Rust and compiles to a single binary with no runtime dependencies beyond system Bluetooth.
+Initial featureset in this project draws heavily from [colmi_r02_client](https://github.com/tahnok/colmi_r02_client), but is built entirely in Rust and compiles to a single binary with no runtime dependencies beyond system Bluetooth.

 ---